modbas/mad76/doc/teachlinux/teachlinux.md

 -   Linux is a Unix-like OS

--   Other Unixes are: FreeBSD (basis of macOS), AT&T Unix, IBM AIX, Sun/Oracle Solaris, QNX
+-   Other Unixes are: FreeBSD (basis of Darwin, macOS, iOS), AT&T Unix, IBM AIX, Sun/Oracle Solaris, QNX

 -   An OS is an intermediate layer between hardware (HW) and software applications (SW apps, programs)